 Details18 - 24" tall x 24 to 30" wide.
 Leadplant (Amorpha canescens) that covers itself with hundreds of butterfly-attracting steel-blue flowers.
 This small-growing native shrub brings a welcome splash of color to the mid-summer garden.
 Our selected form of Amorpha canescens is grown from seed collected at an elevation of 7,500 ft.
 Plants from this collection are a bit smaller than other forms and the fern-like foliage of this collection turns gray-green in color by mid-season.
-Being a legume, Leadplant adds nitrogen to the soil and makes and excellent companion plant for many prairie and other native species.
+Being a legume, Leadplant adds nitrogen to the soil and makes an excellent companion plant for many prairies and other native species.

 |Botanical Name||Amorpha canescens|

 |Zones||3, 4, 5, 6, 7, 8|

 |Ships As||Potted Plant|

 |Soil Type||Clay Soil, Sandy Soil, Average Soil, Compost Enriched Garden Loam Soil, Low Fertility Soil, Well-Drained Soil|

 |Amount of Rain||10 to 20", 20 to 30"|

 |Advantages||Attract Butterflies, Bee Friendly, Native|

 |Ideal Region||Suitable Above 7000 ft, Midwest, Southwest, West, Pacific Northwest|